 For general inquiries, contact clingen@clinicalgenome.org or the NHGRI ClinGen team at: clingen@mail.nih.gov.
 For inquiries about the curation interface, contact clingen-helpdesk@lists.stanford.edu.
-For inquiries about the programmatic priorities of the NIH institutes participating in PAR-20-101, or for scientific questions, contact the NIH Contacts listed in the following table.
+For inquiries about the programmatic priorities of the NIH institutes participating in PAR-20-101, or for scientific questions, contact the NIH Contacts listed below.